 False: Being able to speak Irish or have an Irish language qualification is NOT a requirement to apply for a role in the Civil Service.
 Although, if you are an Irish speaker, there are a number of specific opportunities to work with Irish across the Civil Service.
 In addition, across many roles, if you do speak Irish or have Irish language skills, you may find there is a demand for your assistance from colleagues in your Department/Office.

-Myth 3: You need to know someone in order to get into the Civil Service
+Myth 2: Do you need to know someone in order to get into the Civil Service?

 False: Our recruitment campaigns are open, objective and fair and we pride ourselves in ensuring that everyone is treated to the same professional, high standards at all stages of the process.
 All candidates are asked to complete the same standardised assessments, whether it be tests, exercises or an interview, and all candidates are scored in an objective and standardised manner.
 So bottom line, everyone is treated the same regardless of 'who you are' or 'who you know'.
 Any candidate that is successful, is successful based entirely on their own merit.

-Myth 4: Once placed in a Department you are there for life
+Myth 5: Once placed in a Department, are you there for life?

 False: Mobility is very important in the career path of a Civil Servant.
 It is a fast paced environment with quite a bit of movement, people coming in, moving up and moving across.
 Regularly, there are opportunities arising within and across Departments and Offices, where people can build new experiences, skills and develop their career.